gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 # Data Ingestion with StreamSets Data Collector

 ### Create a new pipeline

-In a browser, navigate to <http://streamingplatform:18630>.
-The Streamsets authentication page should be shown.
+In a browser navigate to <http://streamingplatform:18630>.
+The **StreamSets Data Collector** authentication page should be shown.

 ![Alt Image Text](./images/streamsets-login.png "Schema Registry UI")